imixs/imixs-saga/README.md

-Find more examples in the wiki: https://github.com/imixs/imixs-microservice/wiki/curl
+Find more information see the Imixs-Docker doc: http://www.imixs.org/doc/docker.html